-§1.31 GENERAL PROVISIONS 1 §1.32 UNDERWRITING RULES AND GUIDELINES 3 §1.33 MARKET ANALYSIS RULES AND GUIDELINES 13 §1.34 APPRAISAL RULES AND GUIDELINES 17 §1.35 ENVIRONMENTAL SITE ASSESSMENT RULES AND GUIDELINES 20 §1.36 PROPERTY CONDITION ASSESSMENT GUIDELINES 21 §1.37 RESERVE FOR REPLACEMENT RULES AND GUIDELINES 22
+§1.31.GENERAL PROVISIONS. §1.32.UNDERWRITING RULES AND GUIDELINES §1.33.MARKET ANALYSIS RULES AND GUIDELINES.
+13 §1.34.APPRAISAL RULES AND GUIDELINES.
+17 §1.35.ENVIRONMENTAL SITE ASSESSMENT RULES AND GUIDELINES 20 §1.36.PROPERTY CONDITION ASSESSMENT GUIDELINES.
+21 §1.37.RESERVE FOR REPLACEMENT RULES AND GUIDELINES.
+23

-§1.31 General Provisions
+§1.31.General Provisions.

 (a) Purpose.
 The Rules in this subchapter apply to the underwriting, market analysis, appraisal, environmental site assessment, property condition assessment, and reserve for replacement standards employed by the Texas Department of Housing and Community Affairs (the "Department" or "TDHCA").
 This chapter provides rules for the underwriting review of an affordable housing development's financial feasibility and economic viability that ensures the most efficient allocation of resources while promoting and preserving the public interest in ensuring the long-term health of the Department's portfolio.
-In addition, this chapter guides the underwriting staff in making recommendations to the Executive Award and Review Advisory Committee ("the Committee"), Executive Director, and TDHCA Governing Board ("the Board") to help ensure procedural consistency in the determination of Development feasibility (§2306.0661(f) and §2306.6710(d), Texas Government Code).
+In addition, this chapter guides the underwriting staff in making recommendations to the Executive Award and Review Advisory Committee "the Committee"), Executive Director, and TDHCA Governing Board ("the Board") to help ensure procedural consistency in the determination of Development feasibility (§2306.0661(f) and §2306.6710(d), Texas Government Code).
 Due to the unique characteristics of each development the interpretation of the rules and guidelines described in this subchapter is subject to the discretion of the Department and final determination by the Board.

 (b) Definitions.
-Terms used in this subchapter that are also defined in Chapter 50 of this title (the Department's Housing Tax Credit Program Qualified Allocation Plan and Rules, known as the "QAP") have the same meaning" as in the QAP.
-Those terms that are not defined in the QAP or which may have another meaning when used in Subchapter B of this chapter, shall have the meanings set forth in this subchapter.
+Terms used in this subchapter that are also defined in Chapter 50 of this title (the Department's Housing Tax Credit Program Qualified Allocation Plan and Rules, known as the "QAP") have the same meaning as in the QAP.
+Those terms that are not defined in the QAP or which may have another meaning when used in this subchapter, shall have the meanings set forth in §1.32(b) of this subchapter.